pranjaldhole/snake/README.md

     * Slither
 - The simple version has the most basic logical version without much complications.
 If you're a developer or someone who wants to get into how to program basic games using pygame, this version would serve an a good example.
 - Slither consists of elaborate graphics and gameplay stategies.
 Play this version for awesome gaming experience.

+#### Feedback
+If you want to contribute to the repository to improve the code, feel free to submit a pull request.